faustool-volvo/servicebus-rbac-poc/README.md

 The `send` endpoint will send one message to the specified topic with a given content.
 However, the function will use the [JavaFaker](https://github.com/DiUS/java-faker) library to send messages with random [Chuck Norris Facts](https://en.wikipedia.org/wiki/Chuck_Norris_facts) if the `message` field is missing.
 Have fun 😄.

-To send a message, make an HTTP POST calls to `{baseUrl}/api/send` with the following contents:
+To send a message, make an HTTP POST call to `{baseUrl}/api/send` with the following contents:
 ```json
 {
     "message": "message contents",